-- Judges hired on or after July 1, 2015 (Tier 2 & 3) contribute 10% of compensation.
-A \$6 retirement plan fee, as prescribed by law, is remitted by district and county courts to assist in the funding of retirement benefits. - Judges hired on or after July 1, 2004, or Judges who elected to participate in the provisions created by LB1097 contribute 9% of compensation.
+- > Judges hired on or after July 1, 2015 (Tier 2 & 3) contribute 10% of compensation. - Judges hired on or after July 1, 2004, or Judges who elected to participate in the provisions created by LB1097 contribute 9% of compensation.
 Upon reaching 20 years of service credit, this rate decreases to 5%. - Judges hired before July 1, 2004, who elected not to participate in the provisions created by LB1097 contribute 7% of compensation.
 Upon reaching 20 years of service credit, this rate decreases to 1%.

 The School plan continues to make up 95% of the entire Defined Benefit Plan, with the Judges and State Patrol plans rounding out the remaining 5%.
-The policy asset allocation changed during 2023 with an increase to Global Equity to 22% and a 3% decrease in US Equity.